The 2022-2023 NCC-CDDP Award Program has been completed and the grand prize was given to the following video:

 The NCC-CDDP Award program provides individuals with an opportunity to share their projects using digitized images related to Japanese Studies with a wider community of Japan specialists and expand resources included in the CDDP Video Series.
 The award(s) of up to $500 will recognize remarkable contributions to digital scholarship in support of Japanese Studies.
 This program will also be funded by the Next Decade Donation Drive.

-If you have any questions, please contact the Co-chairs of the NCC CDDP Task Force:
+If you have any questions, please contact the Chair of the NCC CDDP Task Force:

 Toshie Marra (tmarra at berkeley dot edu)